KomodoPlatform/Documentation.rst.old/docs/source/barterDEX/setup-electrumX-server.rst

 ElectrumX guide for barterDEX
 *****************************

 Here are the steps required to run electrumx for KMD.
 Replace the variables according to your setup.
+You need to setup minimum 2 electrum servers for same coin to ensure stable operation.

 * ``$user`` is the username under which electrumx will run
 * ``$rpcuser`` and ``$rpcpass`` are from the config of the wallet daemon